 Tip: All entries after the last relevant parameter can be ignored.
-(There is no need to use the %s variable for this.)
+(There is no need to use

 Variable Parameters

 Some CAD systems are capable of writing more precise specifications of the Gerber format to the aperture list in addition to the aperture information.
 Variable parameters may be used for the evaluation of this information so, that it is not necessary to modify the translation file for each change in this supplementary information.